dubrawr/KICK5/README.md

 Users can set an event title, date range, invite other users by email, and choose an event location that will display using the Google Places API.

 Working demo: https://murmuring-inlet-15369.herokuapp.com/
+Test account: demo@demo.com / demo

 Tech Used:
-Angular
+Angular,
-Mongo DB
+Mongo DB,
-Express
+Express,
-Node JS
+Node JS,
-Angular Moment/Moment
+Angular Moment/Moment,
-Bootstrap
+Bootstrap,
-Google Places API
+Google Places API,

 Usage: